robsware/robsware.github.io/_posts/2020-04-27-cellularautomata.md

 ---
 layout: post
-title: Cellular Automata
+title: A shallow dive into Cellular Automata
-description: This is a collection of short CSS snippets I thought might be useful for beginners
+description: A shallow dive into cellular automata.
-summary: This is a collection of short CSS snippets I thought might be useful for beginners.
+summary: Playing around with cellular automata for fun and no profit.
-tags: css coding
+tags: experiments cellular automata
 ---

 <html>